-The Port of Galveston is developing a transition strategy to alternative fuel vehicles and equipment.
+In line with the Port's values of sustainability, the Port of Galveston is developing a transition strategy to alternative fuel vehicles and equipment.
 With a vehicle fleet of 47 vehicles and approximately 85 pieces of equipment including cranes, tractors, front end loaders, generators, sweepers, etc., the Port believes a measured approach based on cost benefit analysis is appropriate.